jamesweber7/Wips-Assembly/README.md

 - srl
 - sw
 - sub
 - subu

-And it is ready for a compiler which could implement the pseudo instructions:
 - blt
 - ble
 - bgt
 - bge
 - move

-## coming soon
-- Compilation of actual assembly code
-- UI to write code and visualize the registers, and possibly a visualization of the computer if I don't get bored of this project by then
-- I think it would be cool to make a custom computer, but I'm not sure whether I'll get to that
+# not included
+- Coprocessor for floating point arithmetic, multiplication, and division
+  - I understand how I could implement a complex coprocessor, and I feel like the goal of this project - to better understand the pipelined RISC architecture - is well-satisfied without completing such an implementation.